 Introduction

-Implantology has emerged as a solution for the rehabilitation of fully edentulous patients with osseointegrated implants as a support for total dentures [1].
-Although this specialty has developed to achieve the aesthetic recomposition of unitary elements, total rehabilitation is still a challenge in cases in that the patient does not present the ideal bone availability for a prosthetic treatment over implants.
+Implantology has emerged as a solution for rehabilitating fully edentulous patients with osseointegrated implants, as a support for total prostheses [1].
+Although this specialty was developed to restore the aesthetics of single elements, complete rehabilitation is still a challenge when the patient does not present optimal bone availability for a prosthetic treatment on implants.

-The use of bone graft techniques allows the rehabilitation of the lost bone structure, however, they present limitations like high cost, more surgical interventions and high risk for elderly patients [2].
-For the treatment of these patients affected by severe pathological or physiological bone resorptions, implants whose anchorage is not made in the alveolar bone were developed.
-However, it seeks sustenance in the zygomatic bone and, for this reason, they receive the same name.
+Bone graft techniques allow rehabilitating the lost bone structure, but they present limitations such as high cost, more surgical interventions, and high risk for elderly patients [2].
+For the treatment of patients affected by severe pathological or physiological bone resorptions, implants were developed with anchorage made outside the alveolar bone.
+However, such implants seek support on the zygomatic bone, so they receive the same name.
 Zygomatic implants have length characteristics ranging from 30 to 55 mm and indication for patients without bone support to receive conventional implants [3].

-The clinical success rate of zygomatic implants is 95.21% in 12-month period, even with immediate loading conditions, and the most frequent complication in this type of rehabilitation is the involvement of sinusitis [3].
-In a follow-up of 5 years of treatment rehabilitation with zygomatic implants, no implant or prosthesis failure has been reported; however, half of the cases presented complications in both the surgical and prosthetic phases [4].
-Patients rehabilitated with prostheses over zygomatic implants are satisfied with the result of the treatment considering hygiene, esthetics, phonetics and chewing comfort [5].
+The clinical success rate of zygomatic implants is 95.21% in a 12-month period, even in immediate loading conditions, and the most frequent complication in this type of rehabilitation is sinus involvement [3].
+A 5-year follow-up of a rehabilitation treatment with zygomatic implants reported no implant or prosthesis failure, but half of the cases presented complications in both surgical and prosthetic phases [4].
+Patients rehabilitated with prostheses on zygomatic implants are satisfied with the results of the treatment regarding hygiene, esthetics, phonetics, and chewing comfort [5].

-Patients with total dentures over implants show greater bite force after rehabilitation when compared to patients with removable prosthesis [6], requiring greater care in the prostheses maintenance so that the excursive movements do not generate mechanical overload on the prosthesis.
-The occlusal adjustment is necessary in the installation and maintenance of the prostheses, preventing implants overload and increasomg the rehabilitation treatment survival.
+Patients with total prosthesis on implants show greater bite force after rehabilitation when compared to patients with removable prosthesis [6], requiring greater care in prostheses maintenance so the excursive movements do not produce a mechanical overload on the prosthesis.
+Occlusal adjustment is required for the installation and maintenance of prostheses, preventing implant overload and increasing the survival of the rehabilitation treatment.

-The teeth loss causes atrophy of the chewing muscles due to function redution, however, rehabilitation of edentulous patients promotes muscle strength and activity recovery, restoring masticatory capacity to patients [7].
-However, the absence of proprioception in dental implants allows a patient with total dentures on implants to exert masticatory force detrimental to the implants, with an overload that can cause bone loss around the implants or fractures of the prosthesis, prosthetic components, retention screws and implants body [8].
+Tooth loss causes atrophy of the masticatory muscles due to reduced function, but the rehabilitation of edentulous patients promotes muscle strength and activity recovery, restoring the masticatory capacity to patients [7].
+However, the absence of proprioception in dental implants allows a patient with complete prostheses on implants to exert masticatory force on the implants, with an overload that may cause either bone loss around the implants or the fracture of prostheses, prosthetic components, retention screws, and implant bodies [8].

-On the other hand, a botulinum toxin (Botox) is currently a therapeutic solution for modulating the muscle activity of patients affected by stress, hormones, medications reactions, trauma, neuromuscular disorders and bruxism, which cause increased muscle tone and induce painful symptomatology.
+In contrast, botulinum toxin (Botox) is currently a therapeutic solution for modulating the muscle activity of patients affected by stress, hormones, medication reactions, trauma, neuromuscular disorders, and bruxism, which increase muscle tone and induce painful symptomatology.

-Botulinum toxin type A (BTX-A) is one of the seven subtypes produced by Clostridium botulinum.
-It is a neurotoxin that causes muscle weakness or paralysis in the skeletal muscle depending on doses.
-Its mechanism of action involves blocking acetylcholine release, mediated by calcium, from the motor nerve endings.
-The primary effect is in the inhibition of alpha-motoneuron (αMN), which makes up the skeletal muscle motor units.
-But can also affect gamma-motoneuron (δMN) which involves modulation of muscle tone through action on neuromuscular spindles.
-The action of the toxin is reversed mainly by neural budding with re-innervation of the muscle, whose function is restored between two to four months [9].
+Botulinum toxin type A (BTX-A) is one of the seven subtypes produced by Clostridium botulinum, which is a neurotoxin that causes muscle weakness or paralysis in the skeletal muscle, depending on the dose.
+Its action mechanism involves blocking the release of acetylcholine, mediated by calcium, from the motor nerve endings.
+The primary effect is the inhibition of alpha-motoneuron (αMN), which composes the motor units of the skeletal muscle.
+However, it may also affect gamma-motoneuron (δMN), which involves the modulation of muscle tone through the action on neuromuscular spindles.
+The action of the toxin is reversed mainly by neuronal budding with muscle reinnervation.
+Muscle function is restored within two to four months [9].